7 Best Dual Sport Helmets with Bluetooth: Uniting Safety and Connectivity for Your Riding Experience

 The DWO-5 is built on the same platform as the Sena SMH5, giving you up to 8 hours of conversation, pairing with up to three devices, hands-free voice dialing commands, turn-by-turn navigation, and the ability to mesh with other comms and several days of standby time.
 Unfortunately, the Sena-equipped Bluetooth version is currently limited to Matte Black or White color options of the helmet.

 But for a budget-friendly Bluetooth dual sport helmet, I couldn’t find a better option within the price range of below $300.
-In fact, in 2023, there is little difference between the Sedici Viaggio Parlare and the Bell MX-9 Adventure MIPS.
+In fact, today, there is little difference between the Sedici Viaggio Parlare and the Bell MX-9 Adventure MIPS.

 Bell incorporates MIPS technology, which offers an additional layer of protection for novice riders in the event of a fall.
 On the contrary, Parlare stands out with its impressive Bluetooth integration, whereas Bell lacks cutouts for integrating your own headset.
 With Parlare, you can expect straightforward convenience and excellent value for your money.